 The Public Services Act 2012 (more commonly referred to as the Social Value Act) requires "public authorities to have regard to economic, social and environmental well-being in connection with public services contracts".
 In Wales, the Well-being of Future Generations Act 2015 calls on those responsible for public decision-making to place people and their wellbeing at the centre of what they do.

 Our social value approach involves working with you and your stakeholders to understand what has changed and to value those changes.
-We follow the seven principles of social return on investment (SROI) which enable us to compare the benefits produced with the relative costs of creating them.
+We follow a six-stage process of social return on investment (SROI) analysis which enables us to compare the benefits produced with the relative costs of creating them.

-We then place a value on your main outcomes by applying financial proxies, which help to monetise results such as improved confidence, mental health or wellbeing, which are often excluded from markets.
+- Valuing outcomes: We then place a value on your main outcomes by applying wellbeing valuation using the HACT Social Value Insight tool, which monetises outcomes such as high confidence or mental wellbeing, which are often excluded from markets.

 - Determining costs: We also measure the costs of running your activity or programme.
 Categories often include staff costs, equipment costs, administration costs and overhead costs.

 - Calculating the SROI ratio: By comparing the average social value per participant with average cost per participant, we can calculate an SROI ratio.